prodevans/prodevans/README.md

-# An Ultimate platform for Machinelearning
+# An Ultimate place to explore yourself :-)

-## Welcome to iVentura
+## Welcome to Prodevans

-iVentura is a one-step self-service platform for analytics and Machine Learning that provides a collection of ML components and services natively running on Kubernetes

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+Prodevans is a leading technology solution provider specialising in end-to-end DevOps offerings that streamline and automate IT delivery.
+We specialize in the entire spectrum of Cloud Solutions from IaaS, PaaS to StaaS.
+We strive to offer solutions that are time-driven & efficient with a stringent focus on ROI Prodevans helps you deliver great customer experience by deploying the right Cloud-based tools and resources.

 ### Markdown